 What Else Can You Do To Budget For Your Pets?

-Check with your employer’s human resources department to see if your company offers pet insurance as a benefit, or if it does not, you may be interested in purchasing directly from a provider.
+Check with your employer’s human resources department to see if your company offers pet insurance1 as a benefit, or if it does not, you may be interested in purchasing directly from a provider.
 If you’re unable to obtain pet insurance, then you can create a rainy day or emergency fund for your pet to help cover any bills for incidental medical expenses or emergencies.
 This would be separate from whatever you may have set up through a trust.
 Even with pet insurance, you will likely have out of pocket deductibles and having your emergency fund can help.

 Don’t Just Plan For Today, Plan For The Long Run

-Something else to think about is preventative care through annual preventative healthcare exams by your pet’s veterinarian.
+Something else to think about is preventative care2 through annual preventative healthcare exams by your pet’s veterinarian.
 Regular preventative care may cover services such as heartworm testing, fecal parasite exams, dental exams, vaccinations, and more to keep your pets in top shape.
 Staying on top of your pet’s health issues can help prevent costlier problems down the road.
 Also, spaying and neutering your pets may help prevent some long-term health problems and costs.

 I’ve Set Aside Funds, I Have Insurance, But I Still Can’t Afford It – Now What?

 What happens if your pet needs to have a necessary and expensive medical procedure?
 If the costs are too much to handle you might qualify for financial aid from non-profit organizations or medical colleges.
-While this list from the American Veterinary Medical Association isn’t comprehensive, it’s a good place to start to find organizations offering aid for pet owners with financial distress and how to apply for aid from the organizations listed.
+While this list3 from the American Veterinary Medical Association isn’t comprehensive, it’s a good place to start to find organizations offering aid for pet owners with financial distress and how to apply for aid from the organizations listed.

 Take Advantage of Rewards